mY9Yd2/meloco-language-learning/README.md

 The app is currently under development

-The application is intended to be a kind of clone of the [Hiragana Pro](https://play.google.com/store/apps/details?id=com.myapps.hiragana) and [Katakana Pro](https://play.google.com/store/apps/details?id=com.myapps.katakana) applications.
+The application is take some idea from the [Hiragana Pro](https://play.google.com/store/apps/details?id=com.myapps.hiragana) and [Katakana Pro](https://play.google.com/store/apps/details?id=com.myapps.katakana) applications.
+But I also add my own taste to it.

 # License